heratyian/software-development-lessons/git-remote-and-github/index.md

 ---
 # TODO

-✅ push your notes to a remote repository on GitHub
+✅ Push your notes to a remote repository on GitHub

+✅ Push your GitPod workspace to GitHub

 ---